gabrielzschmitz/gabrielzschmitz.github.io/content/posts/cryptography-and-the-quantum-problem/post.md

 So the message `ATTACK` becomes `DWWDFN`.

-Today, this cipher is trivially breakable --- one only needs to try all 26 letters of the alphabet.
+Today, this cipher is trivially breakable --- one only needs to try all 26 `k` possibilities.
 However, it still serves as a useful introduction to basic encryption concepts such as:

 - **Cipher key**, in this case _k = 3_;
 - **Plaintext** and **ciphertext**, _ATTACK_ and _DWWDFN_ respectively.